devx-cafe/devx.world/_events/2024/mar/cph-code-club.md

 A show case on how to use Devcontainers in GitHub CodeSpaces to create an Internal Development Platform and how ro move Virtual Machines to K8S orchestrated containers.
 {: .kicker}

 This event is co-organized between **.the tech collective** and **Copenhagen Code Club**.
-It's hosted at Implement's head quater in Hellerup.
+It's hosted at Implement's headquarters in Hellerup.

 DX - “Developer Experience” and IDP - “Internal Development Platform” are some of the most consistent and contemporary buzzes on the back of DevOps Classic.